bit4mind/anon-service/README.md

 in the clearnet via dnscrycpt/DNSSEC, leaving the resolution of onion domains to the Tor DNS resolvers.
 All applications will use the TOR network even if they do not support SOCKS.
-The script supports anonymized DNS feature and is able to find the correct version for your distribution by downloading it directly from the TOR Project repository.
+The script supports Anonymized-DNS feature and is able to find the correct version for your distribution by downloading it directly from the TOR Project repository.